JWP Consulting GK

 New features

-Here are some of the small quality-of-life updates that have been added over the last few weeks:
+Here are some small quality-of-life updates from the last few weeks:

 Thank you

-Thank you to all the kind people on the internet who have been trying out the Projectify application over the last few weeks and have reported various issues.
+Thank you to all the kind people on the internet who have been trying out the Projectify app over the last few weeks and have reported so many issues.